 Huize Windekind, Historical residence in Scheveningen, The Hague, Netherlands

-The building was constructed in 1928 as a residence for police commissioner Francois van 't Sant.
-During German occupation in World War II, it served as headquarters for the Sicherheitspolizei.
+The villa was built in 1928 as a private residence for police commissioner Francois van 't Sant.
+During World War II, German forces took it over and used it as a headquarters for the Sicherheitspolizei.

 The community of curious travelers